Healthdirect Free Australian health advice you can count on.

 Grading brain tumours

-Brain tumours are usually given a grade from 1 to 4, based on how the cells look.
-This can also suggest how quickly the tumour may grow.
-A pathologist works out the grade by looking at the cells under a microscope.
+Brain tumours are usually given a grade from 1 to 4.
+This suggests how quickly the tumour may grow and what the best treatment may be.

-• grade 3 — high-grade tumours, malignant (cancerous), growing at a moderate rate, can spread to other parts of brain
+• Grade 3 and 4 tumours are malignant (cancerous), grow at a faster rate, can spread to other parts of brain and usually come back after treatment.

 How are brain tumours treated?

 If you are diagnosed with a brain tumour, your doctor will discuss your treatment options with you.
-Treatment aims to either remove the tumour completely, slow its growth or relieve symptoms by shrinking the tumour.
+Depending on the type of tumour you have, treatment might aim to remove the tumour completely, slow its growth or relieve symptoms by shrinking the tumour.

 Suggestions for treatment will be based on: